ll7n21/MyNotes/to add꞉.md

 ## forward_list
 simple unidirectional linked list. performance is good for insertion and deletion at front end, does not support reverse traversal.

+## map vs unordered_map
+map is sorted by key increasingly. unordered_map suits situations when fast eccess to elements is desired and order of elements does not matter.
 ## unordered_map
 - check if a key exists: `a.contains(k)` or `a.find(k)!=a.end()`.
 - [at() vs find()](https://stackoverflow.com/questions/38734808/use-of-find-vs-at-in-map-unordered-map): use at() when you are certain this key exists in the map, find() when this key may or may not exists in the map.